Linuxfabrik/monitoring-plugins/check-plugins/rpm-updates/README.md

     * `repo_upgrade` (TEXT)
     * `version_installed` (TEXT)
     * `version_upgrade` (TEXT)
+* The "State" column says whether a package is `overdue` or still counting down (`due in 1W 23h`), and marks the ones a WARNING or CRITICAL hangs on, so an alert can be traced back to the packages responsible for it
 * The "Type" column in the output lists the type of update for each intermediate version.
 Abbreviation meanings:
     * B: Bugfix
     * E: Enhancement